Knowledge of Bhagavad Gita हिन्दी

 Who is Brahm?

 Brahm is the God of the multiverses that we dwell in.
 He is the speaker of Bhagavad Gita.
-Hindu preists, scholars, acharyas, swamis, Guru address him as “Brahman”.
-Brahman or Brahm is considered the supreme being according to most Hindu Gurus.
+Hindu preists, scholars, acharyas, swamis, Guru address him as “Brahm”.
+Brahm is considered the supreme being according to most Hindu Gurus.
 Brahm is no doubt the supreme being in his 21 Brahmands’ (multiverses).
 Brahm owns 21 brahmands.
 He is the master of them all.
 He was granted these 21 Brahmands by the Supreme God who owns infinite brahmands.
 Brahm is also called Kaal.

 Reader should understand the difference between the following